Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Introduction

 Our definition allows the existence of several quadratic variation processes.
 In order to establish sufficient conditions for uniqueness, we introduce the sequential boundedness property on the family of intensity measures $(\nu_{x^*}: x^* \in X^*)$ for $M(t,A)(x^*)$ (Definition \ref{defiQuadraticVariation}).
 This property helps us to obtain a unique simple expression for our quadratic variation $\operQuadraVari{M}$, as a supremum of measures on a countable and dense collection of elements in the unit sphere of $X^*$ (see Theorems \ref{theoSuffiCondiExistQuadraVariat} and \ref{theoUniquenessQuadraticVariation}).
 The sequential boundedness property is obtained in a natural way in the case of cylindrical martingales with continuous paths (see Example \ref{examCylinMartinContPaths}), thus, generalizing the work in \cite{VeraarYaroslavtsev:2016} for this case.
 Moreover, the sequential boundedness property is a weaker condition than the uniform continuity of the family of intensity measures (see Proposition \ref{propUniformUCPImpliesWeakBoundedness}).

-The characterizations obtained in the previous results allow us to explicitly construct the quadratic variation in some cases, for example, in the case of a cylindrical L\'evy process (see Example \ref{examCMVMCylindriLevyProcesses}).
-We also include some examples in which some cylindrical martingale measures do not have a quadratic variation (see Examples \ref{examCounterExampleCMVMStochasticIntegral}).
+The characterizations obtained in the previous results allow us to explicitly construct the quadratic variation in some cases, for example, in the case of a cylindrical L\'evy process (see Example \ref{examCMVMCylindriLevyProcesses}) or for Hilbert-space valued martingale-valued measures determined by a L\'evy process (see Examples \ref{exampleCMVMWithFamilySeminorms} and \ref{exampleLevyHValuedMVM}).
+We also include some examples in which some cylindrical martingale measures do not have a quadratic variation (see Example \ref{examCounterExampleCMVMStochasticIntegral} and Remark \ref{remaNotExistQuaVariaCyliPoissonIntegral}).

 In Section \ref{subsectQuadraVariationoperator}, the main purpose is to obtain a Radon-Nikodym representation $ d\alpha_M = Q_M\, d\operQuadraVari{M} $ (see Theorem \ref{theoExistenCovariaOperatorQ}), where $Q_M$ takes values in $\mathcal{L}(X^*, X^{**})$ and the vector-valued measure $\alpha_M$ corresponds to a covariation operator \eqref{eqDefiAlphaMRandomMeasure}.
 Our approach is similar in nature to the one in \cite{VeraarYaroslavtsev:2016}, however, we use a (random) vector-valued measure instead of vector-valued stochastic process, thus implying substantial differences in the proof.
 Examples of our result to cylindrical and Hilbert space valued L\'{e}vy process are given (see Examples \ref{exampleCylinMartingaleDeltaLocBounCova}, \ref{exampleCMVMWithFamilySeminorms} and \ref{exampleLevyHValuedMVM}).